Patrick Henry High School (Roanoke, Virginia): History

-Patrick Henry High School’s history dates back to 1961 as construction was completed to serve approximately 1,200 students.
-Patrick Henry was an open campus-style school consisting of three main buildings (Parsons Building, Persinger Building, McQuilkin Building) named after prominent members of RCPS and the Roanoke community.
-Penn Hall, named in honor of Dr. Harry Penn, was completed in 1975, increasing the school’s capacity to 1,600.
-In 1989, the school division implemented the middle school concept that extended Patrick Henry’s enrollment to 9th graders.
-In 2006, the school's campus style layout with multiple buildings (or, "halls") was replaced with a newly constructed, conventional school building.
-The entire project was completed in 2008, A new Senior patio, a small square behind the main building that is intended for use as an outside dining area during lunch periods was completed in 2010.
+Patrick Henry High School was established in 1961 upon the completion of its construction, with the capacity to accommodate around 1,200 students.
+Patrick Henry was an open campus-style school with three main buildings (Parsons Building, Persinger Building, McQuilkin Building) named after prominent RCPS and Roanoke community members.
+Penn Hall, named in honor of Harry Penn, was completed in 1975, increasing the school's capacity to 1,600.
+In 1989, the school division implemented the middle school concept that extended Patrick Henry's enrollment to 9th graders.
+In 2006, the school's campus-style layout with multiple buildings (or "halls") was replaced with a newly constructed, conventional school building.
+The entire project was completed in 2008.
+A new senior patio, a small square behind the main building that is intended for use as an outside dining area during lunch periods, was completed in 2010.

-Academics
+Curriculum

-Patrick Henry High School is a comprehensive high school which includes grades 9-12 with a student enrollment of 1,900 students.
+Patrick Henry High School is a comprehensive high school that includes grades 9-12 with a student enrollment of 2,035 students.
 The school offers numerous Advanced Placement courses along with partnering with Virginia Western Community College to provide Dual Enrollment college courses at PH.
-In 2012 - 2017 Patrick Henry was rated as one of the best high schools in America by Newsweek and currently is ranked 704 out of 2399 schools in the nation.
 The Roanoke Valley Governor's School for Science and Technology also sits on Patrick Henry campus.

+Extracurricular activities

-Athletics and extracurriculars
+Athletics

 Patrick Henry High School is a member of the Virginia High School League and competes in the Class 5A North Region in the River Ridge District.
 Patrick Henry High School has won 13 state VHSL championships in Football (1973), Basketball (1988, 1992), Tennis (2004), Forensics (2014, 2015, 2016, 2018), Girls Swim (2016, 2017, 2018, 2019), and Boys Lacrosse (2017).

-PH Football Team
+Football

 Patrick Henry High School Football Team won the 1973 AAA State Championship, capping an undefeated season.
 Merrill Gainer was the head coach of the Patrick Henry Patriots and the current football stadium at PH is named after him.

-PH Boys Basketball Team
+Basketball

 Patrick Henry High School won Group AAA state titles in boys basketball in 1988 and 1992.
 University of North Carolina and eventual NBA basketball player George Lynch led the Patriots to a AAA State Championship in 1988, his junior year.
 Patrick Henry won in the semifinals against Alonzo Mourning's Indian River High School team.
 Curtis Staples led the team again in 1992.
 Staples went on to play at the University of Virginia and played pro basketball for eight years.
-The team was coached by Woody Deans.
+Woody Deans coached the team.
 The basketball court in the new gymnasium on campus has been named Woody Deans Court in his honor.

-PH Boys Tennis
+Tennis

 In 2004, PH won the VHSL AAA State Tennis Championship.
 Brock Newton and Tyler Early also won the 2004 AAA State doubles championship.
-Both Newton and Early were inducted into the Patrick Henry High School Sports Hall of Fame with the 2022 class.
+Newton and Early were inducted into the Patrick Henry High School Sports Hall of Fame with the 2022 class.